CFY98/Ashveil/README.md

 For MacOS, please download "Ashveil".

-For Linux, please downloand "Ashveil_linux"
+For Linux, please download "Ashveil_linux".
 #Note, not too familiar with Linux but hopefully this can run on all distros.